jorgetite/grav-theme-qbee/README.md

 ## Theme Options

-QBoss allows you to set the following options site-wide:
+QBee allows you to set the following options site-wide:

 ```yaml
 enabled: true               # Enable the theme